Long-Term Drug and Alcohol Rehab Treatment Centers Near Me

 According to the Substance Abuse and Mental Health Services Administration, 8.6% of the U.S. population, or approximately 22.7 million Americans, needed drug or alcohol addiction treatment in 2013 alone.

 In the same year, only 2.5 million, or 0.9% of those people received treatment at a rehabilitation (rehab) or mental health facility.
 The remaining 20.2 million people did not receive the necessary treatment for their addiction.

 Drug or alcohol addiction is a disease that significantly affects a person’s physical and mental health.
 A single addiction treatment approach is not appropriate for everyone because substance abuse affects each person differently.
 At times it is necessary to seek proper care from an addiction rehab center that offers long-term residential treatment programs to bolster the chances of long-term sobriety.

 Long-Term Drug and Alcohol Treatment Programs

-A substance abuse treatment plan is often divided into various stages, which typically consist of medically assisted detoxification (detox), rehabilitation therapy, and aftercare support.
+A substance abuse treatment program is often divided into various stages, which typically consist of medically assisted detoxification (detox), rehabilitation therapy, and aftercare support.
 Different approaches to treatment are offered in either an outpatient or inpatient treatment facility.

 Though treatment lengths will vary, on average outpatient rehab facilities offer relatively short-term substance abuse treatment, while inpatient or residential treatment centers are able to accommodate individual needs for longer-term drug or alcohol rehab.

 Long-term rehab centers or residential treatment centers typically involves several days of closely monitored detox, followed by 90 to 120 days of intensive substance abuse therapy and aftercare planning.
 This type of rehab facility works well for individuals with long-standing or severe addictions, as well as dually diagnosed patients, or those individuals who struggle with both a substance use disorder and co-occurring mental health disorder would benefit from long-term rehabilitation.
 Residential treatment centers can also provide assistance for adolescents addicted to drugs or alcohol.
 Other shorter term options are also available, such as the following: